ePages-de/epages-rest-ruby/examples/categories.md

 ##[Category by id](https://developer.epages.com/apps/api-reference/get-shops-shopid-categories-categoryid.html)

-This call retrieve a specific category using its ID or **Epages::Cartegory** instance.
+This call retrieve a specific category using its ID or **Epages::Category** instance.
 Returns a Epages::Category instance
 ```
 category = shop.category(category_id)
 ```